-Related to ethical principles the concept of research integrity has to be mentioned, which refers to developing research in a way which allows others to have trust and confidence in the methods, findings and publications that result from this research.
-According to the European Code of Conduct for Research Integrity this means complying to 4 main principles:
+Related to ethical principles is the concept of research integrity, which refers to developing research in such a way which allows others to have trust and confidence in the methods, findings and publications that result from this research.
+According to the European Code of Conduct for Research Integrity this means complying with the 4 main principles below.

-1. Reliability in ensuring the quality of research, reflected in the design, the methodology, the analysis and the use of resources;

-- 2. Honesty in developing, undertaking, reviewing, reporting and communicating research in a transparent, fair, full and unbiased way; - 3.
+- 1. Reliability in ensuring the quality of research is reflected in the design, methodology, analysis and t use of resources; - 2.
+Honesty in developing, undertaking, reviewing, reporting and communicating research in a transparent, fair, full and unbiased way; - 3.
 Respect for colleagues, research participants, society, ecosystems, cultural heritage and the environment; - 4.
-Accountability for the research from idea to publication, for its management and organisation, for training, supervision and mentoring, and for its wider impacts.
+Accountability for the research, from idea to publication, including its wider impacts; accountability for research management and organisation, including training, supervision and mentoring aspects.